 Less frequently, participants reconsidered the design problem and created an alternative version.
-For example, Participant 36 flexibly interpreted what it meant to "cook" in the problem statement, and designed a smoker concept: "And then I thought, well you might not just want to cook, you might want to dry foods.
-So, drying herbs and things like that you wouldn't need it to be nearly as hot...
+For example, Participant 36 flexibly interpreted what it meant to cook in the problem statement, and designed a smoker concept: "And then I thought, well you might not just want to cook, you might want to dry foods.
+So, drying herbs and things like that you wouldn't need it to be nearly as hot . . .
 I thought, okay, so instead of just drying food there's also the whole idea that you could slowly smoke food."
 Reformulating the problem served as a means to initiate new concepts.

-Working from Existing Concepts.
-Participants were often observed using their existing concepts as a source for additional ones by modifying, merging, dividing, and building upon them, as described in Table 5.
+Working from existing concepts Participants often used their existing concepts as a source for additional ones by modifying, merging, dividing, and building upon them, as described in Table 5.